 - An offense involving an assault weapon or .50 BMG rifle.

-To help you better understand how a firearm conviction affects immigration rights, our California criminal defense lawyers discuss, below:
+To help you better understand how a firearm conviction affects immigration rights, our criminal and immigration lawyers discuss, below:

 - 1. What gun crimes make a non-citizen “inadmissible” to the U.S.?